-- Identified/Assessed process/procedures for calculation of additional fuel for all flights (focus: planned additional fuel is required when the calculated sum of trip fuel/contingency fuel/alternate fuel/final reserve fuel is insufficient to meet defined operational conditions or, if applicable, when calculated using performance-based compliance; operational conditions that are considered/assessed to determine requirement for additional fuel are defined). - ☐ Interviewed responsible operational control manager(s). - ☐ Examined selected OFPs (focus: factors used as basis for additional fuel).
+Identified/Assessed process/procedures for calculation of additional fuel for all flights (focus: planned additional fuel is required when the calculated sum of trip fuel/contingency fuel/alternate fuel/final reserve fuel is insufficient to meet defined operational conditions or, if applicable, when calculated using performance-based compliance; operational conditions that are considered/assessed to determine requirement for additional fuel are defined).
+Interviewed responsible operational control manager(s).
+Examined selected OFPs (focus: factors used as basis for additional fuel). П Identified/Assessed method(s) of performance-based compliance used for calculation of additional fuel (if applicable) (focus: method conforms to specifications of DSP 4.6.2 and 4.6.5).